-2 Indicators of abuse and neglect:
+Indicators of abuse, neglect and exploitation:

-- 2.1 Types of Abuse and Neglect can be found in Keeping Children Safe in Education 2023 Part One and Annex B. They are also included at Appendix A of this document and within Section 2.6 and 2.10 of this policy and repeated in online training.
+- 2.1 Types of Abuse, Neglect and Exploitation can be found in Keeping Children Safe in Education 2024 Part One and Annex B. They are also included at Appendix A of Keeping Children Safe in Education and within Section 2.6 and 2.10 of this policy and repeated in online training.
 The repetition is important so that all staff are aware of the indicators of abuse and neglect. - 2.2 It is important that all staff know that children can be at risk of harm inside and outside of school, inside and outside of home, and online.
-Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect. - 2.3 Abuse, neglect and safeguarding issues are rarely standalone events.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse, neglect and exploitation. - 2.3 Abuse, neglect, exploitation and safeguarding issues are rarely standalone events.
 In most cases, multiple issues will overlap with one another. - 2.4 Extra-familial harm refers to situations outside their family.
 Children can be at risk of abuse or exploitation outside their families.
 It can take a variety of forms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse7 in their own intimate relationships, criminal exploitation, serious youth violence, county lines and radicalisation. - 2.5 Technology is a significant component in many safeguarding and wellbeing issues.
 The Trust's Digital Safeguarding outlines the procedures in detail to safeguard our pupils in school through effective filtering and monitoring and expectations are included within this Safeguarding and Child Protection Policy at Section 6.
 Abuse online can involve an abuse of power and trust it may involve adult on child or child-on-child.
 It may take the form of abusive, harassing, misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.
 Within this policy at Section 3 Child on Child Abuse there are clear guidelines about what to do when children share indecent images.
 The Guidance for Safe Working Practice that all staff sign for, outlines the expectations around staff and technology. - 2.6 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience domestic abuse and its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or by another child or children. - 2.7 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - 2.8 Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
-It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
-It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning or preventing the child from participating in normal social interaction.
-It may involve seeing
+Children may be abused by an adult or adults or by another child or children.